NBKRedSpy/QM_LockItemTransfer/README.md

 ![thumbnail icon](media/thumbnail.png)

-Allows the user to prevent items from automatically being added to the inventory via the Corpse Recycle and Take All commands.
+Allows the user to mark items so they are not automatically transferred on the corpse recycle or take all commands.

-When on mission, press F9 when hovering over an item to add it to the blacklist.
+When on mission, press F9 when hovering over an item to add or remove it to the blacklist.
 Press F12 to clear out the blacklist.

 The keys are configurable.

-The game's normal Ctrl + Click and dragging and dropping are not affected.
+The game's normal Ctrl + Click and drag and drop not affected.

 # Polish